justintranjt/justintranjt.github.io/_posts/2017-08-04-the-curious-case-of-the-missing-headphone-jack.md

 ![Moto Z with no 3.5mm jack]( /blog/motozjack.jpg )*A Moto Z (left) lying face down next to an iPhone 7 (right) with both lacking 3.5mm headphone jacks*

 Is this move hypocritical of Google after [publicly releasing ads poking fun at Apple for removing the 3.5mm headphone input?](https://youtu.be/Rykmwn0SMWU?t=43s)
-The answer to that would be a hard *yes*.
+The answer to that would be a hard yes.
 Is the decision to use an standard USB-C port rather than a Apple-limited Lightning port as anti-consumer as Apple's decision?
 Arguably so.

 While the fear of manufacturers creating their own audio input standards has likely passed, the consequences will likely remain the same.
-WHile headphone manufacturers continue to stick to their 3.5mm standard and smartphone manufacturers stay fragmented over their input of choice, the smartphone and headphone markets will be an exhausting process for consumers having to adapt to different standards between different companies.
+If headphone manufacturers continue to stick to their 3.5mm standard and smartphone manufacturers stay fragmented over their input of choice, the smartphone and headphone markets will be an exhausting process for consumers having to adapt to different standards between different companies.